 It seems to have doubled in size since the turn of the century.
 The Old Town with its narrow streets, bars, restaurants and craft shops is well preserved but alongside there are all the facilities you would expect of a 21st Century town.

-Blue Cruise Fethiye is the most popular activity in Fethiye.
+Blue Cruise Fethiye also known as the Fethiye gulet cruise is the most popular activity and with the inviting waters of the warm Mediterranean on your doorstep, it's not surprising that Fethiye yacht charter is becoming more popular every year.
 There are also plenty of attractions in Fethiye, plenty of reminders of the Lycian civilisation but there is more to Fethiye’s history than the Lycians.
 The Persians invaded in 547BC and as a result, the whole region became part of the Persian Empire.
 Alexander the Great was here two centuries later.

 Early in the 15th Century, the town became part of the Ottoman Empire, inhabited mainly by people of Greek origin until 1923 when Greek and Turk moved back inside the newly formed national borders.
 Since that time what was a very small town, no more really than a village, has grown to become one of the top tourist destinations on this Coast and a stopping off point for anyone cruising along the blue cruise east or west route.

 Fethiye is now the largest town between Antalya to the east and the South West tip of Turkey and there are no signs of development slowing down.
 Fethiye is a town full of Activities as well, please also visit Fethiye top activities page.